tasket/wyng-backup/README.md

 enables backing up even terabyte-sized volumes multiple times per hour with little impact on system resources.

-Wyng pushes data to archives in a stream-like fashion, which avoids writing temporary caches of data to disk.
+Wyng pushes data to archives in a stream-like fashion, which avoids temporary data caches and re-processing data.
 And Wyng's ingenious snapshot rotation avoids common _aging snapshot_ space consumption pitfalls.

 Wyng also doesn't require the source admin system to ever mount processed volumes or